kristoffer-dyrkorn/software-renderer/README.md

 # software-renderer

 A pure software renderer that displays OBJ files in your browser.
 Completely self-contained, has no dependencies.
-All computations run on the CPU.
+All code runs on the CPU and draws pixels to a buffer that is copied onto a canvas element.

 ## Example output